mijorus/RelaxingClock-old/content/thankyou.md

 ---
 Your review has been recieved!

-You can submit a new review when the nex version of Relaxing Clock is out.
+You can submit a new review when the next version of Relaxing Clock comes out.